Independent and dependent variables

 Other names for independent variables

-In some types of research, the variable you think is the cause might not be fully independent.
-In this case, you might use one of these terms:
+Sometimes, the variable you think is the cause might not be fully independent – it might be influenced by other variables.
+In this case, one of these terms is more appropriate:

 - Explanatory variables (they explain an event or outcome)